What is Reverse Shoulder Replacement?

 During the 1-2 hour procedure, the following steps occur:

 - Incision.
 An incision is made on the front of the shoulder.

 - Bone removal.
 Osteoarthritic bone is removed and prepared for the implants.

 - Implants.
 Implants are perfectly positioned and then cemented in place.

 The incision is carefully closed and sterilely dressed.
 The patient is placed in a comfortable shoulder sling and brought to the recovery room where they peacefully wake up.
 Patients go to their private hospital room or home after they are awake and alert and their pain is under control.

 After surgery, Orthopaedic Institute of Central Jersey (OICJ) Shoulder Specialist Dr. Nicholas Jarmon will create a physical therapy plan to help restore function and motion to the shoulder.

 Reverse total shoulder replacement is a surgical treatment option for severe shoulder osteoarthritis that causes pain when the patient moves their arm.
 The procedure is only recommended when nonsurgical treatment options do not improve the patient’s pain.

-Patients who choose Orthopaedic Institute of Central Jersey (OIO) Shoulder Specialist Dr. Nicholas Jarmon to perform their reverse total shoulder replacement can look forward to symptom relief, a quick recovery, and a return to normal, pain-free living.
+Patients who choose Orthopaedic Institute of Central Jersey (OICJ) Shoulder Specialist Dr. Nicholas Jarmon to perform their reverse total shoulder replacement can look forward to symptom relief, a quick recovery, and a return to normal, pain-free living.

 To find out if the treatment option is right for you, please contact our office and make an appointment.